 The student will receive a Certificate of Achievement when:

 - attending a minimum 80% of all contact hours

-- passing short multiple-choice online exam and written assessment
+- passing short multiple-choice online exams and written assessment

-Language: Applicants are required have an understanding of Maltese and be fluent in English.
+Language: Applicants are required to have an understanding of Maltese and be fluent in English.